TDG-Platform/docs/AComp.md

 *Processing Level 2 or Level 3 imagery will require you to order the imagery outside the platform and upload it to your S3-customer location.

-*AComp_1.0 currently does not run end-to-end with ENVI Tasks.
+*AComp currently does not run end-to-end with ENVI Tasks.
 A "glueTask" to link these processes is under development.

 *There may be alignment problems between VNIR and SWIR output.
 A resolution to this problem is expected soon.
 In the meantime, if you encounter a problem, please contact us.